foundations-fall-2016/session4/readme.md

 #### Replacing the bg Image

+See [this article](https://css-tricks.com/examples/GradientBorder/) for examples of fancy border effects (note: the vendor prefixes - `-webkit-` etc.` - are not really necessary at this point).

 The problem with using the background image is that the width of the layout needs to be fixed.

 ```